Harish Chandra Durgapal: Education

 Durgapal was educated at U.P.
 Board Allahabad.

 Political career

 He won the 2012 Assembly election as an independent candidate from Lalkuan constituency.
-Before this win, he was a candidate for the Indian National Congress from Dhari (Nainital) constituency in the 2007 election.
+Before this win, he unsuccessfully contested as candidate for the Indian National Congress from Dhari (Nainital) constituency in the 2007 election.

 While addressing a convention in Haridwar in 2012, Durgapal said that industrialization was important for job creation.
 He is also working for Infrastructure at Khadi board in state.